Encephalitis lethargica: Occurrences

-Pandemic of 1915–1926
+Pandemic of 1915–1927

-In the winter of 1916–1917, a "new" illness suddenly appeared in Vienna and other cities, and rapidly spread world-wide over the next three years.
-Earlier reports appeared throughout Europe as early as the winter of 1915–1916, but communication about the disease was slow and chaotic, given the varied manifestation of symptoms and difficulties disseminating information in wartime; it was officially recognized as its own disease in 1917.
+In the winter of 1916–1917, a "new" illness suddenly appeared in Vienna and other cities, and rapidly spread worldwide over the next three years.
+Earlier reports appeared throughout Europe as early as the winter of 1915–1916, but communication about the disease was slow and chaotic, given the varied manifestation of symptoms and difficulties disseminating information in wartime; it was officially recognized as a distinct disease in 1917.
 Some authors define the span of the outbreak as being from 1918 to 1930.

 Neurologist Constantin von Economo published a paper in April 1917 describing some of the cases he encountered in the winter months of 1916–1917.
 These patients, despite varying diagnoses, had a similar pattern of symptoms which led von Economo to suggest a novel disease, which he called Encephalitis Lethargica.
 In France, physician Jean-René Cruchet was experiencing something similar, and he published his findings within a few days of von Economo.After these two, many more reports began being released about the disease, starting in Europe before moving around the globe.

-Until Constantin von Economo identified a unique pattern of damage among the brains of deceased patients and introduced the unifying name encephalitis lethargica, reports of the protean disease came in under a range of names: botulism, toxic ophthalmoplegia, epidemic stupor, epidemic lethargic encephalitis, acute polioencephalitis, Heine-Medin disease, bulbar paralysis, hystero-epilepsy, acute dementia, and sometimes just "an obscure disease with cerebral symptoms."
+Until Constantin von Economo identified a unique pattern of damage among the brains of deceased patients and introduced the unifying name encephalitis lethargica, reports of the protean disease came in under a range of names: botulism, toxic ophthalmoplegia, epidemic stupor, epidemic lethargic encephalitis, acute polioencephalitis, Heine-Medin disease, bulbar paralysis, hystero-epilepsy, acute dementia, and sometimes just "an obscure disease with cerebral symptoms".
 Just 10 days before von Economo's breakthrough in Vienna, Jean-René Cruchet described 40 cases of "subacute encephalomyelitis" in France.

 The number of people infected during the ten years of the pandemic is unknown, but it is estimated that more than 1 million people contracted the disease, which directly caused more than 500,000 deaths.
 Encephalitis lethargica assumed its most virulent form between October 1918 and January 1919.

-In the United States the epidemic peaked from 1920 to 1924.
-It is estimated that as many as one million people were diagnosed with Encephalitis Lethargica during the epidemic period.
+In the United States, the epidemic peaked from 1920 to 1924.
+It is estimated that as many as one million people were diagnosed with encephalitis lethargica during the epidemic period.

 The pandemic disappeared in 1927, as abruptly and mysteriously as it first appeared.
-The great encephalitis pandemic coincided with the 1918 influenza pandemic, and it is likely that the influenza virus potentiated the effects of the causative agent of the encephalitis or lowered resistance to it in a catastrophic way.
+The great encephalitis pandemic coincided with the 1918 influenza pandemic, and the influenza virus likely potentiated the effects of the causative agent of the encephalitis or lowered resistance to it in a catastrophic way.